 - Know your interest rates.
 As a general rule, the more liquid an account, the lower the interest rate.
 Checking accounts offer the lowest rates, followed by savings accounts, which yield lower rates than Certificates of Deposits.
 Maximizing your earnings is as simple as keeping your cash in accounts with higher interest rates.
-The overall interest rate earned between all your accounts should usually be higher than the inflation rate, which is generally around 2 percent during normal times.
-But in the midst of high inflation like we are currently experiencing, your combined interest rate may have a difficult time beating the inflation rate.
+While the interest rate may not beat inflation, they can vary dramatically from bank to bank.
+So take a look around.
+There are quality banks paying 3% or more than many other banks for the same account type.

 - Make smart moves.
 There are a couple of things to take into account when making transfers.
 First, federal law allows for only six transfers from savings and money market accounts per month.
 If you exceed this number, you’ll be hit with a penalty for each transaction that exceeds six transfers.
 Second, if you invest in longer-term investments like CDs or bonds, there are penalties for withdrawing funds before the maturity date.
 So make sure you can live without the funds for the duration of the term.

 - Stay diligent.
 Putting together a cash plan is just the start.
 The key to success is to be persistent.
 Besides losing out on potential earnings, mismanaging your cash can result in hefty overdraft fees.
 The more attention you devote to your cash, the more your money will grow.